 -

 Focus on Model Systems: When studying protein modification and packaging, it's often helpful to focus on well-established model systems.
-For example, the study of secreted proteins in yeast has provided valuable insights into the mechanisms of protein folding and trafficking.
+As an example, the study of secreted proteins in yeast has provided valuable insights into the mechanisms of protein folding and trafficking.

 -